-In the latest from our Defra Data Heroes series, Matthew McArthur and Stuart Ashfield tell us about the value and importance of one of their key platforms - the Earth Observation Data Service.
+In the latest from our Defra Data Heroes series, Matthew McArthur tells us about the value and importance of one of his team's key platforms - the Earth Observation Data Service.

 Earth Observation (EO) is the gathering of information about the planet’s physical, chemical, and biological systems via remote sensing techniques, such as satellites, or those in situ, for example marine buoys.
 Defra is the lead UK government department for EO activities and policy, at the international level.

 EO can provide crucial input for the evidence base required to support Defra’s priorities.
 Such environmental information can also provide evidence for policy making and implementation and enable monitoring and reporting of policy outcomes.

 What we do: managing the Earth Observation Data Service

 We are responsible for managing the Earth Observation Data Service (EODS), a service which enables staff across Defra to search, view, access, and share ‘analysis ready’ Sentinel 1 & 2 satellite imagery, and to add satellite data to their analysis or applications using web services and Application Programming Interfaces (APIs).
 Users can also download individual scenes or stitch together multiple scenes, whichever fits their use case best.
 EODS allows new approaches to monitoring that would have been prohibitively expensive to tackle in the past.

 Our team of four, based in Leeds, Lincoln, and Worcester, facilitates the delivery of this ‘analysis ready’ data.
 We do this by liaising with our supplier, CGI, to manage the support of an EODS portal, and by implementing continuous improvement through user feedback.
 The data is supplied through a Data Information Access Service (DIAS).